Australian Government Architecture

 Permissions provide the ability to evaluate, record, and access information identifying the right of an individual or entity to use, access, or do something, be something, or have something.

-A permissions capability embraces more than technology, and includes people, processes, and enablers such a business design, service models, and governance.
+A permissions capability includes technology, people, processes, and enablers such a business design, service models, and governance.

 Purpose